Aircloak/aircloak/air/docs/content/ops/configuration.md

 The `cloak_secret` setting is used to authenticate the Insights Cloak instance when connecting to Insights Air.
 It is required only if `cloak_secret` was configured in Insights Air (see [Web site configuration](#web-site-configuration)), and in that case it needs to be set to the same value.

+Similarly, the `secret_key` setting is used for Insights Cloak instances communicating with each other and should be set up similarly to `cloak_secret`.
+Make sure that all Cloak instances have the same setting.

 The `concurrency` field is optional and controls the amount of additional threads used for processing the selected data.
 The default setting is 0, which means a single thread processes the data coming in from the database server.
 For small